-You know of course, that you should put your script in the Notes View area, but even if you do this – they are unformatted and look naff.
+You might know of course, that you can put script in the Notes View area, but even if you do this – they are unformatted and look naff.
 And surely the Notes View is just for the presenter, right?
 Well.
 Read on…

 The 2 version solution is not the answer:

-So the widely suggested solution is to create 2, yes two, versions of your presentation.
+So a widely suggested solution is to create 2, yes two, versions of your presentation.
 One beautiful visual thing for presenting, and one less charming but very informative text version for printing or email distribution.
 But you will possibly be doubling your work load and making last minute edits twice: most likely the night before.
 That might be manageable (yet annoying), but all too often colleagues will also make edits or give feedback… and the number of versions around can get confusing and overwhelming.
 And when you reuse these presentations in the future – that’s where you really start to edit in double, or quadruple… So let’s leave the idea of two versions behind.

 Why do we care if text heavy slides are so bad?

 It really is important that you don’t present these text heavy slides.
 The more text the audience is reading – the less they are able to listen to what you’re saying.
 Your slides are jammed, look far too “powerpointy” and are a bad way to represent your company.
 For everyone, reading is like listening to a voice inside your head reading out-loud.
 (Out-loud inside your head that is, don’t worry: they can’t hear you.
 It’s the talking to yourself you need to worry about.
 I digress… ).

 Right, so just use one version.
 Use a beautiful light visual deck that will reflect your value.
 However, also use the Notes Area in PowerPoint to add the extra detail.
 Wait though, there’s more: You can style the content within Notes View so that it looks professional and complements your slide design.
 This is not the same as just viewing the Notes Pane beneath the slide (see image below).

 The above image shows a visual slide with Notes Pane in use, displayed in Normal View.
 These would be the slides you present.